zaszi/rust-template/README.md

     * Conditionally includes `console_error_panic_hook` improving browser error messages.
     * Conditionally includes `wee_alloc` for a smaller memory footprint.
     * Dedicated `README_WEB.md` for WebAssembly usage and building instructions
+* Continuous Integration support with Github Actions
+    * Rust: Triggers the following on every push or pull request, using the latest stable toolchain:
+        * `cargo fmt`: Ensure uniform code formatting
+        * `cargo clippy`: Ensure idiomatic code
+        * `cargo check`: Ensure compilation succeeds on Linux, MacOS, Windows and WebAssembly
+        * `cargo test`: Run all tests
+        * `cargo bench`: Run all benchmarks
+    * Release: Create a new GitHub Release draft when a tag starting with `v` is pushed.
+    * Publish: Automated publishing of binary assets for a GitHub Release:
+        * Build binaries for Linux, MacOS, Windows and WebAssembly
+        * Archive binaries with a license, readme and appropate files for each platform
+        * Upload archives as assets for the appropate GitHub release

+## Download

+Available releases can be downloaded for your platform of choice on the [Releases](https://github.com/zaszi/rust-template/releases) page.
+These are merely provided as an example on how the asset uploading works, and aren't actually useful by themselves beyond what a `hello world` program can provide.

 ## Usage